IgniteUI/igniteui-docfx/en/components/slider.md

 ```

 ####Continuous Slider
 Let’s start with a simple continuous slider with minimum and maximum values set using `minValue` and `maxValue`.
-By default, the slider type is discrete so we can change this by setting `isContinuous` input to true.
-We also bind the slider `value` to a property in our component called volume.
+By default, the slider type is discrete so we can change this by setting the `isContinuous` input to true.
+We also bind the slider `value` to a property in our component called "volume".

 > [!NOTE]
 > Continuous slider does not display ticks and bubble label for the current value.